2022 Women's College World Series: Schedule, results, scores, how to watch

-The 2022 Women’s College World Series (WCWS) begins today in Oklahoma City and continues through next week with the WCWS Finals.
-See below for a full NCAA tournament schedule.
-This guide will be updated with results and scores throughout the week.
+The 2022 Women’s College World Series (WCWS) is underway in Oklahoma City, with the top eight division one college softball programs in the nation competing for the 2022 NCAA title.
+See below for a full schedule for this year’s Women’s College World Series, which concludes next week with the WCWS Finals, a best-of-three series.
+This guide will be updated with results and scores throughout the tournament.

 Which softball teams qualified for the 2022 Women’s College World Series?